Energy-efficiency is a buzzword everywhere these days, and with washing machines, the more efficiently it uses power, the cheaper it is to run.

 Capacity – you don’t want to buy a new washer and then find it can’t handle your family’s regular load.

-Sizes 6Kg - 7Kg are ideal for one-person or a couple, whilst 10kg and above is better suited for a larger family.
+6KG - 7KG washing machines are ideal for one-person or a couple, whilst 9KG washers and above are better for larger families.

 Spin Speed - The highest spin speed is 1600 rpm, but many washers are rated 1400 rpm.